rahul-tech03/Marketing-Platform-A-BTesting/README.md

 * Jupyter Notebook
 * Statistics

-# Approach
+## Approach

-### Data Loading and Transformation
+### 1. Data Loading and Transformation
-  To clean and make data in useful fomat for analysis using python pandas library.
+- Load and clean the dataset to ensure it is in a usable format for analysis.
+- Use Python's pandas library to handle missing values, format inconsistencies, and perform necessary data transformations.

-### Data Analysis
+### 2. Data Analysis
-  Analyze and understand the insights and patterns from data.
+- Analyze the data to identify insights and patterns, such as trends in clicks, views, and conversions.
+- Visualize key metrics to better understand the performance of Facebook and AdWords campaigns.

-### A/B Testing
+### 3. A/B Testing
-  Perform A/B Testing to compare facebook and adwords platform and identify which is better for client.
+- Conduct A/B Testing to compare the performance of Facebook and AdWords platforms.
+- Identify the platform that provides better results for the client.

-### Hypothesis Testing
+### 4. Hypothesis Testing
-   Perform Hypothesis testing to understand which is really better platform.
+- Perform hypothesis testing to statistically evaluate which platform is more effective.
+- Use statistical tests to validate the significance of the observed differences.

-### Regression nalysis
+### 5. Regression Analysis
-  Perform regression analysis to understand and preduct conversions based in clicks.
+- Perform regression analysis to model the relationship between clicks and conversions.
+- Predict conversions based on the number of ad clicks, providing actionable insights for optimization.

-### Time series Analysis
+### 6. Time Series Analysis
-  To analyze facebook campaign metrics over time. to understand the cost per conversion(CPC). eg. Monthly and weekly cost per conversion.
+- Analyze Facebook campaign metrics over time to track trends and variations.
+- Understand the cost per conversion (CPC) on a weekly and monthly basis to identify periods of high or low efficiency.

+## status : Completed

+## Credits

+- Rahul Patil(https://github.com/yourusername) - Creator and Maintainer
+- Provider: Data provider kaggle
+- Tools Used: Python, Pandas, Matplotlib, GitHub, Jupyter Notebook